Mole Mapping

 Quality Control

-Every lesion imaged during our skin cancer consultations is subjected to a stringent quality control process.
-This involves the sighting of each lesion by a secondary senior Dermatoscopist.
-During this process the images are further evaluated for suspicious features.
+Every lesion imaged during the consultation is subject to a stringent quality control procedure.
+This includes the sighting of a lesion by a secondary senior Dermatoscopist.
+During the consultation- the images are then evaluated for suspicious features.

 Assessment Results